paigetiedeman/mr-robogers-neighborhood/README.md

 ## Tests

 Describe: rogerReplace()

 Test: "It will return a number to the console"
 Code: rogerReplace(1)
 Expected Output: ""

 Test: "It will return the number 3 with 'Won't you be my neighbor?'"
 Code: rogerReplace(3)
 Expected Output: "Won't you be my neighbor?"

 Test: "It will replace 2 and 1 with Boop! or Beep!"
 Code: rogerReplace(2)
 Expected Output: "Boop!"

+Test: "If number does not equal 1,2 or 3 the inputted number will show"
+Code rogerReplace(5)
+Expected Output: "0", "Beep!", "Boop!"
+"Won't you be my neighbor?", "4", "5"